 THRIVE hopes to build vital working relationships with all recovery-based human service agencies and organizations on Long Island.

-THRIVE funded by: NYS Office of Alcoholism and Substance Abuse Service (OASAS).
+THRIVE is funded by the NYS Office of Alcoholism and Substance Abuse Services (OASAS) and through private contributions.

 The world has sped up exponentially as the digital and technological revolution has infiltrated essentially every part of our work lives, our social experiences and relationships as well as the inner workings of our own internal thoughts and experiences.
 In this training given at the Brainstorms Youth and Mental Health Conference at Hofstra, Lisa talks about our relationships with technology, its effect on self-esteem, identity, friendships, love, emotional regulation and the human experience.